GSA/Section508.gov/_pages/content-pages/2021-09-30-iaaf-biographies.md

       <em><span>UX Designer, Mobile Accessibility</span></em><br /><span>Ad Hoc</span>
     </p>
     <p>
       <span>A product designer who focuses on mobile accessibility, Meli S. Manak currently works for Ad Hoc and supports mobile applications work at the Department of Veterans Affairs.
-Her work includes streamlining the design system, bringing design and accessibility expertise to her cross functional team, and ensuring designs are visually accessible before development begins.
+Her work includes streamlining the design system, bringing design and accessibility expertise to her cross-functional team, and ensuring designs are visually accessible before development begins.
 It is a career built on her lived experience.
 Deafness is a central component of Meli’s identity and career, and she brings a deep level of empathy to her UX work.
 Her mission is to continue pushing for digital accessibility to ensure that future generations with disabilities can more freely move through the world.</span>
     </p>
     <p>
       <em><span>Panelist: </span></em><a href="{{site.baseurl}}/iaaf/agenda-2021#d1bs1b"><em><span>Accessibility First: Creating a Native Mobile App for Veterans</span></em></a>